How many of these truly Bermudian sights have you taken in?

 The next time you have an afternoon free, head down to the old town of St. George.
 You can partake in local cuisine from Wahoo’s or The Wharf, both right on the water, or take a look at the shops around the town.
 The little streets are full of little wonders and photo opportunities.

 Every Bermudian must have spent a freezing cold December evening shivering, even in a thick coat, and getting chapped lips from the wind while watching the boat parade.
 What could be more Bermudian than celebrating the holidays with a nautical twist?

 The boats get dressed up in Christmas lights and finery, and there’s a competition for the most outlandish and impressive designs.
 Some simply string some red and green lights on the rigging, but others hook up Christmas inflatables, string lights into amazing shapes, and even have costumed crews enlisted to make their vessel shine.

-Unfortunately, the parade has been disrupted in recent years due to lack of funds and fireworks, but hopefully it’ll be picked up next year!
+Unfortunately, the parade has been disrupted in recent years due to a lack of funds and fireworks, but hopefully, it’ll be picked up next year!

-10. The High Seas on a Calm Day
+10. The Open Ocean on a Calm Day

 Every Bermudian has been to the beach, but have you ever been on a cruise outside the reef line?
 If you were lucky enough to crew on the Bermuda Sloop, you probably have – but some Bermudians have only been off the island on an airplane.

 Outside of the reef line, boats are suddenly in the deep ocean and subject to huge swells.
 Sometimes the ride can be unpleasant if the seas are rough, but there are a few pristine calm days every year.
-On these days, the ocean seems like a huge millpond, and the ride is smooth.
+On days like this, the ocean seems like a huge millpond, and the ride is smooth.

 You can commonly see flying fish and seabirds, and you might even see something bigger, like a game fish, shark, or whale.